Repetitive Trauma at Work

 - Weakness in the muscle groups affected by RSI

 Many repetitive motion injuries are work-related.
-In fact, this type of injury develops over time as you perform the same activities over and over again for months or even years.
+This type of injury develops over time as you perform the same activities over and over again for months or even years.

-For example, twisting the trunk, swinging the elbows, or typing for long hours means your muscles and tendons are repeating the same motion over and over.
-Over time, these motions can cause small injuries to the area, resulting in pain, inflammation, and limited joint movements.
+For example, twisting the trunk, swinging the elbows, or typing for long hours means your muscles and tendons repeat the same motion repeatedly.
+Over time, these motions can cause minor injuries to the area, resulting in pain, inflammation, and limited joint movements.

-If left untreated, the inflammation will begin to affect the nerves supplying the muscles and tendons.
+If left untreated, the inflammation will affect the nerves supplying the muscles and tendons.
 The results are muscle weakness and numbness, which can affect day-to-day activities.

-However, before you do so, inform your employer about your injuries and file a report.
-Visit your doctor and have your injuries examined so you can get the proper treatment.
+However, before doing so, please let your employer know about your injuries and file a report.
+You can visit your doctor and have your injuries looked over to get the proper treatment.

 Filing a workers’ compensation case may be difficult since your injuries occurred over time and aren’t caused by a single traumatic event.
 They may be harder to prove compared to other work-related injuries.